espressomd/espresso/doc/sphinx/electrostatics.rst

 :math:`E_{applied} = \frac{U}{L}` to retain :math:`U`.
 This mimics the
 induction of surface charges :math:`\pm\sigma = E_{induced} \cdot \epsilon_0`
-for planar electrodes at :math:`z=0` and :math:`z=L` in a capacitor connected to a battery with voltage `pot_diff`.
+for planar electrodes at :math:`z=0` and :math:`z=L` in a capacitor connected to a battery with voltage ``pot_diff``.
 Using 0 is equivalent to :math:`\Delta_{t/b}=-1`.

 Finally, the far cutoff setting should only be used for testing reasons, otherwise you are more safe with the automatic tuning.
-If you even don’t know what it is, do not even think of touching the far cutoff.
+If you even don't know what it is, do not even think of touching the far cutoff.
 For details on the MMM family of algorithms, refer to appendix :ref:`The MMM family of algorithms`.
 Please cite :cite:`arnold02a` when using MMM2D.

-A complete (but unphysical) sample script for a plate capacitor simulated with MMM2D can be found in `/samples/visualization_mmm2d.py`.
+A complete (but unphysical) sample script for a plate capacitor simulated with MMM2D can be found in :file:`/samples/visualization_mmm2d.py`.

 .. _Electrostatic Layer Correction (ELC):